anjan-in/number-guessing-game/README.md

 # Number Guessing Game 🎯

-A simple Python game where users guess a randomly generated number within a specified range, enhanced with difficulty levels and attempt limits.
+This is a fun and interactive **Flask-based Number Guessing Game** where players can:
+- Set their name and difficulty level
+- Choose a number range
+- Try to guess the secret number within limited attempts
+- View a result screen and track previous scores

+---

 ## 🚀 Features

-- Difficulty Levels: Easy, Medium, Hard
-- Attempt Limit: Based on difficulty selection
-- Game Over Feedback: Shows the correct number if attempts run out
+- 🧠 Random number generation with difficulty levels
+- 👤 Personalized gameplay with player name
+- 📈 Score tracking and game history
+- 💡 Hints: Too High or Too Low
-- Interactive and Beginner Friendly
+- ✅ Input validations and game logic
+- 🎨 Responsive UI using Bootstrap
+- 📋 Unit testing with `pytest`

+---

 ## 🧑‍💻 Technologies Used
 - Python 3
 - Basic I/O
 - Random Module
 - Conditionals and Loops

+---

+## 📦 Dependencies
+- Flask
+- pytest
+- pytest-sugar (optional)
+- pytest-html (optional)

+---

 ## 📦 Prerequisites
 Ensure Python is installed.
 Check by running: